Business Benefits

 Meeting Modern Customer Needs

-In 2020, WSIB began its journey with Guidewire, migrating from on-premises systems to Guidewire Cloud.
+In 2020, WSIB began its journey with Guidewire, migrating from on-premises systems to Guidewire Cloud, establishing a modern digital architecture.
 With Guidewire Cloud, WSIB saw an opportunity with Jutro Digital Platform (JDP).

 “We knew we would be able to drive a better customer experience with JDP and could build whatever we needed for our customers and not be constrained by persona,” noted Greg Morreale, VP of Core Insurance Platforms.
 “JDP gives us more flexibility to address customer problems and pain points, and build solutions our customers are looking for.”